 Research-in-Progress Seminars are held bi-monthly.
 This seminar series is attended by faculty members within and outside the T32 program, post-doctoral trainees including the T32 fellows, and students.
 They feature presentations of research projects conducted by trainees and, occasionally, junior faculty.
 Trainees are required to present their research progress at least twice during each of the two research years of their training program.
 Faculty mentors lead the discussion following these presentations.

-Cardiovascular Imaging Grand Rounds are held every Monday at noon.
+Cardiovascular Imaging Grand Rounds are held every Thursday at 12:30pm.
 These conferences are typically patient-centered and follow a didactic or case-base format that reviews the role of noninvasive imaging in diagnosis and management of different clinical conditions and discussion of relevant scientific literature.
 These conferences feature speakers from BWH and visiting Professors from other institutions.
 Dr. Ron Blankstein, co-director of the clinical training program in cardiovascular imaging, directs these conferences.

 Difficult Case Conferences are held every Thursday at noon.
 The objective of this conference is to discuss cases that present challenges to interpretation, diagnostic dilemmas, or unusual findings of common and/or rare pathology.
 The conferences are led by the clinical and/or research trainees (especially for challenging cases that occur in the context of a research project).
 Clinical and imaging faculty participate in the discussion.
 Dr. Justina Wu, co-director of the clinical training program in cardiovascular imaging, coordinates this weekly conference.

 Journal Clubs are held monthly.
 This activity is led by a trainee and precepted by one faculty member.
 It helps trainees to critically analyze research data, identify strengths and weaknesses and discuss potential alternatives to study design and/or analyses.
 It occasionally results in new research ideas for trainees to pursue.